dayaftereh/squishy/src/assets/documentation/script.md

 </dl>

 However this script blocks are the main feature of `squishy`, because with the custom code the inputs and the outputs are getting connected.

-## Context

-Additionally the script block is executed with a `context`.
-The `context` can be access via `this.*` anf gives many already implemented tools and plugins.
-For more information checkout the `context` documentation.